Frustration–aggression hypothesis: Justification factor

 The frustration–aggression theory has been studied since 1939, and there have been modifications.
 Dill and Anderson conducted a study investigating whether hostile aggression differs in justified vs. unjustified frustration conditions—compared to the control condition which would not induce frustration.
 The study task required participants to learn and make an origami bird.
 The experimental procedure comprised an instruction phase and a folding phase.
 During the instruction phase, a participant paired with a confederate was shown how to fold a bird only one time.
 The folding phase was timed and each subject was required to make the bird alone as quickly and as accurately as possible.
 In all conditions, the experimenter started presenting the instructions in a deliberately fast manner.
 The conditions differed on how the experimenter responded to the confederate's request to slow down.
 In the non-frustration control condition, the experimenter apologized and slowed down.
-In the unjustified frustration condition, the experimenter revealed his desire to leave as quickly as possible due to personal reasons.
+In the unjustified frustration condition, the experimenter revealed his desire to leave as quickly as possible for personal reasons.
 In the justified frustration condition, the experimenter revealed a need to clear the room as fast as possible due to the supervisor demand.
 The subjects were then given questionnaires on their levels of aggression as well as questionnaires about the competence of the research staff.
 They were told that these questionnaires would determine whether the research staff would receive financial aid, or verbal reprimands and a reduction in financial awards.
 The questions presented on the questionnaire were designed to reflect the research staff's competence and likability.
 Dill and Anderson found that participants in the unjustified frustration condition rated the research staff as less able and less likable, knowing this would affect their financial situation as graduate students.
 The justified frustration group rated the staff as less likable and less competent than the control group, but higher on both rating scales than the unjustified condition participants.
 The authors concluded that unjustified frustration leads to greater level of aggression, compared to justified frustration, which, in turn, results in higher levels of aggression compared to the non-frustration situations.